triantafillouk/colibte/help/colibte.md

  Colibte is a lightweight, easy, fast, low memory consuption text editor for Linux.
  It also works in WSL, in powershell if compiled with cygnu and in MAC.
- It has a menu and support for multiple windows, both vertically or horizontally splited.
+ It has an old style menu and support for multiple windows, both vertically or horizontally splited.
  It has color themes and highlight for various programming languages.
  With its DIR mode we can navigate easily on the file structure.
  External programs can be defined to be used as viewer or editors for specific files.
- A hex mode with editing is also provided. editable user menu.
+ A hex mode with editing is also provided.
+ An editable user menu is supplied.
 (ALT-A)

 ## Basic characteristics
-	- A console and gtk driver
+	- A console and gtk driver.
 	- A directory and file viewer of text docuemets
 	- Highlight support for many programming languages
 	- Multiple windows (vertical and horizontal splitting).